sferik/twitter-ruby/README.md

 Here are some fun facts about the 3.0 release:

-* The entire library is implemented in just 2,194 lines of code
+* The entire library is implemented in just 2,201 lines of code
-* With almost 5,500 lines of specs, the spec-to-code ratio is over 2.5:1
+* With over 5,000 lines of specs, the spec-to-code ratio is well over 2:1
-* The spec suite contains 668 examples and runs in under 3 seconds on a MacBook
+* The spec suite contains 631 examples and runs in under 2 seconds on a MacBook
 * This project has 100% C0 code coverage (the tests execute every line of source code at least once)
 * At the time of release, this library is comprehensive: you can request all